gogata258/Draw.NET/README.md

 ##### Menues

 * Support Saving as PNG
-* Support Exporting and Importing as JSON or XML
+* Support Exporting and Importing as XML

 ##### Editor features